Prime Minister Tests Positive For COVID-19; Isolates At Home - UrduPoint

 As the news of Prime Minister testing positive for COVID-19 broke, the social media pages flooded with the posts conveying good wishes for the prime minister.

+Foreign Minister Shah Mahmood Qureshi said, "Wishing my Prime Minister (Imran Khan) a quick recovery and good health."
+Information Minister Senator Shibli Faraz also prayed for recovery of the prime minister and said in wake of third wave, the government was taking effective measures to overcome the pathogen.

+Interior Minister Sheikh Rashid Ahmed prayed for health of the prime minister and hoped that he would recuperate very soon.

-Minister for Science and Technology Fawad Chaudhry said the prayers of the people of Pakistan were with the prime minister for his good health.
+Minister for Science and Technology Fawad Chaudhry said the prayers of the people of Pakistan went to the prime minister for his good health.

-Besides the cabinet members, the politicians from both the ruling and opposition parties, his followers, celebrities and netizens expressed their good wishes for the prime minister as #ImranKhan started to trend on Twitter.
+While praying for quick recovery of the prime minister, Punjab Chief Minister Usman Buzdar said the "recent spike in COVID-19 cases and positivity rate is alarming and we all need to be extra careful and strictly follow safety protocols."
+Besides the cabinet members, the politicians from both ruling and opposition parties, his followers, celebrities and netizens expressed their good wishes for the prime minister as #ImranKhan started to trend on Twitter.

+National Assembly Speaker Asad Qaiser, Senate Chairman Sadiq Sanjrani, Federal ministers Pir Nurul Haq Qadri, Hammad Azhar and Ali Haider Zaidi, governors of Punjab and KP, Chinese Ambassador Nong Rong, Palestinian Ambassador Ahmed Ameen, cricket start Shaihd Afridi and renowned actor Humanyun Saeed are among many who conveyed their good wishes for the prime minister.

 In its third wave, Pakistan was witnessing sharp surge in COVID cases as during last 24 hours 3,876 new cases have been reported from across the country against 40,946 tests taking the positivity ration to an alarming 9.47 percent.
 42 deaths have been reported while another 58 patients are in critical condition.